richtea/gulp-reinstall/README.md

 It will run the command in the directory it finds the file, so if you have configs nested in a lower directory than your `gulpfile.js`, this will still work.

-**NOTE** gulp-reinstall requires at least NodeJS version 8.3.
+**NOTE** `gulp-reinstall` requires at least NodeJS 8.3.

 ## Primary objective

 Used for installing NPM packages as part of a Gulp build.

+This plugin is inspired by [gulp-install](https://github.com/slushjs/gulp-install), and significant parts of the source code owe a debt to that plugin, although the main plugin logic is largely rewritten.

-This plugin is inspired by (and parts are based on) [gulp-install](https://github.com/slushjs/gulp-install).
-The original plugin appears to be no longer maintained, and needed to be updated to remove some `npm audit` warnings.
-This rewrite also reduces the number of package dependencies to avoid similar problems in future.
+The `gulp-install` plugin appears to be no longer maintained, and was dependent on the now deprecated `gulp-util` package.
+This replacement plugin removes that dependency, and also reduces the number of package dependencies to avoid `npm audit` problems in future.

 ## Installation